How to handle key combinations in your Livecode applications?

 In most desktop applications we find that there are certain actions that we can do using a keyboard shortcut, this makes working with those applications faster and more efficient.
 We no longer have to lift our hand from the keyboard to go to a menu and search through its options.
 That is why at FerrusLogic when we are developing a desktop application, we take into account the possible key combinations.

 So far when we create a desktop app we do something like the following for the keybindings.

-We created a library to handle possible key combinations dynamically instead of using a switch structure to create our key combinations, making it possible to add, edit and delete a combination easily.
+We created a library to handle key bindings dynamically instead of using a switch structure to create our key combinations, making possible to add, edit and delete a combination easily.
 This is how the libFastShortcuts library was born.
 This works on an array, which we can save in a property or in a file in the form of JSON, offering the possibility of adding key combinations without having to write a lot of lines of code.
-In addition to that now users can change the key combinations at will.
+In addition to that, now users can change the key combinations at will.
 Making desktop applications more tailored to your needs.